aiotfactory/dc01-esp32/README.md

 # Project Introduction

-Our company has over 20 years of experience in embedded R&D, production, and IoT platform development.
+We has over 20 years of experience in embedded R&D, production, and IoT platform development.
 Based on extensive customer feedback, we have developed this open-hardware device.

 Most customers need to perform rapid validation before starting a new project.
 To support this, we have integrated as many core components as possible — including various sensors, connectivity modules, and power options — into a single product.
 We also provide online programming and flashing capabilities to help customers validate their ideas quickly and at minimal cost.